Centers of Excellence

 Named after the late Paul G. Hiebert, who was an anthropologist and professor at Trinity Evangelical Divinity School from 1990–2007, The Paul G. Hiebert Center for World Christianity and Global Theology was launched in March 2017.
 The Center is directed by TEDS Dean Emeritus Tite Tiénou, Research Professor of Theology of Mission.
 Tiénou also holds the Tite Tiénou Chair of Global Theology and World Christianity.

 The mission of the Hiebert Center is to promote strategic collaboration between North American and Majority World Christians for the advancement of the gospel and to facilitate the emergence of theological perspectives that are biblically faithful, contextually relevant, and reflect the global diversity of the body of Christ.
-Aligning with University’s mission to educate men and women to engage in God’s redemptive work in the world, The Paul G. Hiebert Center for World Christianity and Global Theology seeks to accomplish the following key objectives:
+Aligning with the University’s mission to educate men and women to engage in God’s redemptive work in the world, The Paul G. Hiebert Center for World Christianity and Global Theology seeks to accomplish the following key objectives:

-• Develop intercultural and international networks of collaboration for the advancement of the Gospel, focusing on, but not exclusive to, TEDS international alumni and students
+• Develop intercultural and international networks of collaboration for the advancement of the Gospel, focusing on, but not exclusive to, TEDS international alumni and students.

-• Provide research opportunities for “Majority World” theologians and other scholars who aim to study trends and patterns related to mission, theology, and the growth of the global church
+• Provide research opportunities for “Majority World” theologians and other scholars who aim to study trends and patterns related to mission, theology, and the growth of the global church.

-• Develop partnership networks with Diaspora congregations in North America and beyond, to study and develop theological, missiological and pastoral resources for these growing congregations
+• Develop partnership networks with Diaspora congregations in North America and beyond, to study and develop theological, missiological, and pastoral resources for these growing congregations.

-The Center’s leadership sees its role at Trinity as one of facilitation towards a deeper understanding of world Christianity and global theology for its faculty, staff and students.
+The Center’s leadership sees its role at Trinity as one of facilitation towards a deeper understanding of world Christianity and global theology for its faculty, staff, and students.
 The Center’s ongoing efforts to promote the work of Majority World theologians and scholars focus on creating spaces for generative conversations.
 This is largely accomplished through the example of guest speakers and scholars that visit Trinity’s campus to present or participate in the Center’s annual lecture series given by a Majority World scholar, symposia, consultations with Diaspora churches, and the visiting scholar program.

 Carl F.H.
 Henry Center for Theological Understanding (HCTU)